Image Library

 Bookmarks

-A tab strip sits above the filter bar with the user's saved filter combinations.
+A tab strip sits above the filter bar with the team's saved filter combinations.
 PW-native chrome — the same WireTabs + uk-tab markup the rest of the admin uses (Page Edit, Profile, etc.), so the look matches and no module-specific CSS is involved.

 • Show all is always the leftmost tab — empty filter state.